ssrg-vt/DynaCut/docs/init_removal_servers.md

 ❯ ./config_init_nginx.sh "nginx" ~/drio-logs/drcov.nginx.131318.0000.thd.log ~/drio-logs/drcov.nginx.131319.0000.thd.log ~/DynaCut/criu 0x5f356
 ```

 The application is restored with the modifications.
-This step is to create the whitelist of the basic blocks that should not be removed -- test all the desired features in this step.
+This step was to create the whitelist of the basic blocks that should not be removed. test all the desired features in this step.

 Once the required functionality is executed in this step, SIGINT the application.
 A locations.txt file is created in the folder which contains the application binary.